use-ink/cargo-contract/README.md

 ##### `cargo contract build`

-Compile the contract into optimized WebAssembly bytecode, generate metadata for it, and bundle both together in a `<name>.contract` file, which you can use for deploying the contract on-chain.
+Compile the contract into [PolkaVM](https://github.com/paritytech/polkavm) bytecode, generate metadata for it, and bundle both together in a `<name>.contract` file, which you can use for deploying the contract on-chain.

 ##### `cargo contract check`

-Check that the code builds as WebAssembly.
+Check that the code builds for [PolkaVM](https://github.com/paritytech/polkavm).
 This command does not output any `<name>.contract` artifact to the `target/` directory.

 ##### `cargo contract upload`